Camera-based fitness AI turns the phone into a movement coach. Patent filings grew 84% since 2021 but the application layer is still open.

 For years, connected fitness has been defined by hardware: bikes, treadmills, watches, sensors, bands, mirrors, and gym equipment.

 The camera is becoming the sensor.
 The phone is becoming the inference engine.
-The fitness app is becoming a real-time coach.

 Most fitness products measure activity: steps taken, calories burned, heart rate, distance, pace, and time spent exercising.
 Those metrics are useful, but they do not answer the more important question: is the person moving well?